Robert Sibbald: Life

+Sibbaldia procumbens (Rosaceae), that Sibbald described and illustrated in his book Scotia illustrata in 1684 (volume 2, tab.
+6(1)), was named after him in 1753 by Carl Linnaeus.
+Sibbaldia is a genus of about 13 species of flowering plants.
+In 1941, the Russian botanist Sergei Vasilievich Juzepczuk (1893-1959) published Sibbaldianthe, also in the family Rosaceae, which has about 7 species.

 Taxonomy of the blue whale—Sibbaldus

 Sibbald is also remembered for his study of whales.
 Originally the blue whale was named after Sibbald, who first described it scientifically.

 Although the blue whale is today usually classified as one of eight species in the genus Balaenoptera, one authority still places it in a separate monotypic genus, Sibbaldus, but this is not widely accepted.

 The blue whale was once commonly referred to as Sibbald's rorqual.

 Works

 Sibbald's historical and antiquarian works include: